Saskia Haalebos by Exhibitions

 Hanna Hoyne, Model for The Peoples' Voice, 2019.
 Reclaimed cardboard, plastic, prayer-paper, varnish, 40 x 60 x 25 cm.

-Di Broomhall by Kirrily Jordan
+Di Broomhall by Exhibitions

 Di Broomhall studied at the National Art School in Sydney, the Canberra School of Art in Ceramics, Charles Sturt University and at the Kathmandu School of Thanka Painting, Nepal.
 Broomhall has been a practising artist and educator for over 30 years and works from a studio at Canberra's M16 Artspace.
 She has taught in various institutions including the Australian National University in Ceramics.